saltyrtc/saltyrtc-task-webrtc-java/README.md

 The package is available [on Bintray](https://bintray.com/saltyrtc/maven/saltyrtc-client/).
-It includes the WebRTC PeerConnection build for the `armeabi-v7a` and `x86` architectures, based on the release M72.
+It includes the WebRTC PeerConnection build for the `arm`, `arm64`, `x86` and `x64` architectures, based on the release M72.
 The build was created using [webrtc-build-docker](https://github.com/threema-ch/webrtc-build-docker).

 Gradle: